spinnaker/governance/rfc/website-revamp.md

 ### The refreshed home page should:
 * Answer the question “Why Spinnaker” at high level and provide easy links to segmented answers (dev, c-level, director, partner etc)
-  * IC: What does my life look like if I use Spinnaker?
+  * Individual Contributor: What does my life look like if I use Spinnaker?
   * Manager/Director: What does my life look like if my team uses Spinnaker?
   * C-level: What does my life look like if many of my key business objectives are tied to using Spinnaker?

 ### Documentation Features

 * Versioned documentation that corresponds to Spinnaker versions.
 This is a small widget in the top nav.
-See K8s docs for an example.
+See [K8s docs](kubernetes.io/docs/home) for an example.
 * Page-level table of contents that is always visible.
 This provides context and makes navigation within a page easier.
-See Istio docs for an example.
+See [Istio docs](https://istio.io/docs/concepts/what-is-istio/) for an example.

 ## Drawbacks
 Will cost money, and cost needs to be negotiated amongst stakeholders.